Skip to main content

 What it is: A risk and issue tracking workflow creates a process for documenting known risks or issues that may come up or have arisen during the course of a project.

-How It Works: This project management workflow assumes that the project manager or the project team will log their issues or create a risk register so that risks and issues can be followed up on and monitored accordingly.
+How it works: This project management workflow is used to log issues or create a risk register so that risks and issues can be followed up on and monitored accordingly.
+Document workflow software is also useful here for centralizing documentation, automating updates, and providing version control to ensure accurate and consistent tracking of risks and issues.

 7. New Feature Request Workflow

-What it is: Over the course of a project, the need for a feature that wasn’t scoped may arise.
+What it is: Over the course of a project, a need might arise for a feature that wasn’t originally scoped.
 This could be a client or stakeholder request or simply a requirement that didn’t come out in discovery for whatever reason.

-A new feature request workflow helps the team define the feature’s requirements, estimate how long it will take to complete, identify who needs to work on the feature, and work through any approvals or change orders that need to happen before the work is kicked off.
+A new feature request workflow helps define the feature’s requirements, estimate completion time, identify who needs to work on the feature, and work through any approvals or change orders before the work is kicked off.
+Project workflow software can streamline this process by centralizing requests, automating approval steps, and ensuring all changes are documented.

-How It Works: This workflow lays out the steps after the feature has been identified.
+How it works: This workflow lays out the steps after the feature has been identified.
 The team will get more granular on requirements and staffing needs and present the scope of the change for approval.
-If approved, the next step may be to execute a formal change order and update the project plan and schedule.
+If approved, the next step is to execute a formal change order and update the project plan and schedule.

 8. Staffing Change Workflow

-Whatever the reason, it’s good to have a workflow for the new employee to onboard onto the project and become part of the team.
+Whatever the reason, it’s good to have a workflow, potentially supported by a workflow app, for onboarding the new employee onto the project and welcoming them to the team.

 In either case, it's important for the new team member to review critical project documents like the statement of work or project charter, project strategy, and recent status updates.

-You will also need to add them to key meetings and assign their tasks.
-You may also want to have them shadow a current team member for a short period of time to help them get up to speed.
+You will also need to add them to key meetings and assign them tasks.
+Having them shadow a current team member for a short period of time can also help them get up to speed.

 9. Website Down Workflow

-What it is: You may have some notifications set to let you know if your website (or a client’s) goes down.
-But what happens next needs an efficient workflow that will allow you and members of your team to act quickly and restore the downed website.
+What it is: What happens when a website you manage goes down?
+You need an efficient workflow that will allow you and members of your team to act quickly and restore it.

 10. Project Closeout Workflow

-This workflow sets up processes for closing out any remaining tasks, archiving assets and deliverables, analyzing any data, and documenting lessons learned.
-It sometimes also involves handing over the relationship for maintenance or other ongoing customer support, depending on the nature of the project.
+What it is: This workflow sets up processes for closing out any remaining tasks, archiving assets and deliverables, analyzing any data, and documenting lessons learned after a project.
+It can also involve handing over the relationship for maintenance or other ongoing customer support, depending on the nature of the project.

-How it works: This workflow lays out the series of steps needed for project closure.
-Start by checking to ensure all tasks have been completed and contractual obligations have been met.
-The next step may involve some business workflows like ensuring the final invoice has been sent, closing out the project budget, and reassigning resources.
+How it works: This workflow lays out the steps needed for project closure.
+Start by checking to ensure all tasks have been completed and that contractual obligations have been met.
+The next steps include making sure the final invoice has been sent, closing out the project budget, and reassigning resources.

-Then, as the project manager, you’ll take all of the project artifacts and ensure they are properly archived.
-If you work in an agency setting, you may also send the clients a post-project survey to get some feedback on your process and how it was to work with you.
+Take all of the project artifacts and ensure they are properly archived.
+If you work in an agency setting, you might also send clients a post-project survey to get feedback on your process and how it was to work with you.
+Process workflow software can be useful in centralizing artifact storage and automating the distribution of surveys.

-Another part of an effective workflow might be to host a retrospective to ensure the team has also had a chance to share any lessons they learned and want to carry into future projects.
+As part of ramping the project down, you might also host a retrospective to make sure the team has had a chance to share any lessons they learned and want to carry into future projects.

 Join For More Workflow Management Insights

-If implementing more standard workflows or looking at other use cases is on your list of goals this year, we hope these examples can become workflow templates that are easy to tailor to your needs.
+If implementing and documenting new workflows (using workflow diagram software) is on your list of goals this year, I hope these examples can become workflow templates that are easy to tailor to your needs.

 Want to connect with other digital project managers to share resources, workflows, and best practices?
 Join our membership community and get access to 100+ templates, samples, and examples, and connect with 100s of other digital project managers in Slack.